insprd/Ascii-Demo/README.md

-Threejs Testbench with ASCII Effect
+Three.js Testbench with ASCII Effect

 ## Getting Started

-Add a glTF model to `public/models/api` directory.
+Add a glTF model to `public/models/` directory.
 There are many available on Sketchfab.

 Update the path to your model in `components/scene.tsx`.
 The page auto-updates as you edit the file.